timacdonald/rule-builder/readme.md

 ### Min / Max Helpers

-These methods allow for optional `$min` and / or `$max` parameters to help validate size retrictions on the data.
+These methods allow for optional `$min` and / or `$max` parameters to help validate size restrictions on the data.
 Here is a list of the available helpers and their parameters:

 ```php
 Rule::activeUrl($max)